 Thirty-six percent of candidates declined job offers following negative interview interactions, according to CareerPlug’s 2025 research.
 Your meeting platform directly shapes that interaction - so the decision isn’t just about features and pricing.
 It’s about which tool creates the smoothest experience for both your team and your candidates.

-If you're already paying for Microsoft 365: Start with Teams.
-You're probably already licensed for it, and the Outlook calendar integration handles scheduling for M365-native teams.
+M365 subscribers should start with Teams.
+You’re probably already licensed for it, and the Outlook calendar integration handles scheduling for M365-native teams.
 Add Calendly if the self-scheduling link improves your candidate experience.

 Frequently Asked Questions